KristjanESPERANTO/MagicMirror-3rd-Party-Modules/pipeline-refactor-roadmap.md

 ### Related Backlog Items

-These topics sit adjacent to the pipeline work but should stay visible while prioritising future sprints:
+These topics sit adjacent to the pipeline work but should stay visible while prioritizing future sprints:

 - Progressive loading / chunked delivery of the public `modules.json` to keep client payload manageable ([#8](https://github.com/MagicMirrorOrg/MagicMirror-3rd-Party-Modules/issues/8)).

 ## Execution Strategy

-1. **Foundation first**: Complete P1.1, P1.3, and P5.1 to ensure we fully understand the existing pipeline and keep stage contracts safe while refactoring.
+1. **Foundation first**: Complete P1.3 and P5.1 to ensure we fully understand the existing pipeline and keep stage contracts safe while refactoring.
 2. **Consolidate utilities** (P2.1) before migrating Python scripts so we can share code and avoid duplicated logic.
 3. **Migrate in slices**: Move `get_modules` first (lower risk) and keep Python fallbacks until the TS version is proven stable.
 Follow with `check_modules` in feature flags (`--checks=legacy|ts`).
 4. **Add tests alongside migrations** to prevent regressions and make future refactors safer.